CONSTITUTION AND RULES OF THE STURT BADMINTON CLUB INCORPORATED.

 c) Membership fees shall be waived for Life Members and life membership shall not lapse.

 a) Elite membership will be awarded for representing Australia at junior or senior level.

 b) Membership fees shall be waived for Elite members and Elite membership shall not lapse.

-b) Persons of any age may be granted Secondary membership by filling in the appropriate form and paying the relevant fees, as determined by the Committee from time to time.
+b) Adult Social members need to fill in the appropriate form and paying the relevant fees, as determined by the Committee from time to time.
 The Committee reserves the right to accept or reject any such application.

-c) Secondary membership shall lapse on 31st March each year and may be renewed by paying the relevant Sturt fees.
+c) Adult Social membership shall lapse on 31st March each year and may be renewed by paying the relevant Sturt fees.

 6. Expulsion of a Club Member:

 6.1 Subject to giving a Club Member an opportunity to be heard or make written submission, the Committee may resolve to expel a Club member upon a charge of misconduct in accordance with this clause 6.

 6.2 An allegation of misconduct may be brought to the Committee by any Club Member and the Committee will convene a meeting to discuss the allegation.

 6.3 If the Committee decides to lay a charge of misconduct, the Committee will hold another meeting at which the charge will be determined.
 All Committee Members must attend this meeting.